santosh/task/README.md

   cotu [command]

 Available Commands:
-  help        Help about any command task        A local db based task manager version     Prints the version number of cotu
+  github      interface with github help        Help about any command reddit      interface with reddit s3          interface with cotu s3 bucket task        a local db based task manager twitter     interface with twitter version     prints the version number of cotu

 Flags:
-      --config string   config file (default is $HOME/.task.yaml) -h, --help            help for cotu
+  -h, --help   help for cotu
-  -t, --toggle          Help message for toggle

-Use "cotu [command] --help" for more information about a command.
 ```

 ## Development

-As I am a regular user of these services, I will be implementing these third-party services in this CLI tool.

-- Twitter
-- Reddit
-- Github
-- Slack
-- Gmail?
-- Google Calendar?
-- LinkedIn
+Dummy commands have been added for:

+- **task** - a BoltDB based task manager
+    - *add*: add new task
+    - *do*: mark task as done
+    - *list*: list all pending task
+- **s3** - an interface to cotu s3 bucket
+- **twitter** - commands for twitter
+- **reddit** - commands for reddit
+- **github** - commands for github
+- **slack** - commands for slack
+- **calendar** - commands for google calendar

 ### Design Goals